What is a Palletiser?

 Granta usually recommend the GA15 series palletising system which is a modular robotic palletising system.
 Being modular it can be easily adapted for almost any palletising application and it is easy to add extras such as; slip sheets, pallet feeding, stretch wrapping, barcode reading, label application and other bespoke modules.
 The GA15 series palletiser also has advanced easy programming software which enables you to design your stack pattern in 3D then it automatically programs the robot.

-If you unsure if a palletiser is right for you at the moment, Granta also offer a buy back scheme where we buy the palletiser system back off you if within the first 6 months you decide you don’t want it.
-Granta can also do free trials for you with your product, simply ship a pallet to us and we will run a demonstration for you.
+If you unsure if a palletiser is right for you at the moment, Granta also offer a free trial for you with your product, simply ship a pallet to us and we will run a demonstration for you.

 Find out more…